mandi1120/coffee_retail_analysis/README.md

 |-|

 ## Analysis & Data Story:
-To develop an analysis of The Bucks' performance, I thought up some questions (goals for analysis) to better understand the health of the company.
+To develop an analysis of The Bucks' performance, I formed some questions (goals for analysis) to better understand the health of the company.
 I then analyzed the visualizations to determine key insights (story points) in response to these questions and formed a narrative to tell the story of the company's performance.

 **Goal #1:  Which market had the highest sales in 2013?**
 Story: